ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Flood Watch issued July 3 at 1:53PM CDT until July 5 at 1:00AM CDT by NWS Paducah KY</h2>
+   <h2>Flood Watch issued July 4 at 2:41AM CDT until July 5 at 1:00AM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">Multiple rounds of thunderstorms will produce heavy rain across
-      parts of southeast Missouri into southwest Illinois tonight through late Thursday night, which may produce flash flooding.

-      * WHAT...Flash flooding caused by excessive rainfall is possible.
+   <div style="font-size:120%">* WHAT...Flash flooding caused by excessive rainfall continues to be
+      possible.

-      * WHERE...Portions of southeast Missouri and southwest Illinois.
+      * WHERE...Portions of southwest Illinois and southeast Missouri.

-      * WHEN...From 7 PM CDT this evening through late Thursday night.
+      * WHEN...Through late tonight.

       * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
       Creeks and streams may rise out of their banks.
-Low-water crossings may be flooded.
+Flooding may occur in poor drainage and urban areas.

       * ADDITIONAL DETAILS...
-      - Thunderstorms will develop late this afternoon through late tonight over the Flood Watch area, which will have the potential to produce 2 to 4 inches of rain through late tonight.
-After a lull Thursday afternoon, another round of thunderstorms is expected Thursday night which will produce more heavy rain.
-The multiple rounds of heavy rain may produce flash flooding, as well as flood small creeks, streams, and low water crossings.
+      - Thunderstorms will move through this morning, with a possible round of storms developing late afternoon, and a final round of storms Thursday night.
+Recent heavy rains have occurred, priming soils for faster flood development.
+The multiple rounds of heavy rain may produce flash flooding, as well as flood small creeks, streams, low water crossings, and urban areas.
    </div>
 </p>